eProsima/Integration-Service-docs/docs/dynamicdata.rst

 As explained in the previous section, there are two ways to declare *Dynamic Data Types* in *IS*.
 Using :ref:`Fast-RTPS XML Types <IS Types configuration>`, there is no need to perform any additional step, and the *Data Types* will be available to use them directly.
 And using a :ref:`Types Library`, it's mandatory to implement the library and build it.

-In this example the name of the library is going to be :class:`libtypeatypeb.so`, and at least it must implement the function ``GetTopicType``.
+In this example, the name of the library is going to be :class:`libtypeatypeb.so`, and at least it must implement the function ``GetTopicType``.
 There is a template file *typeslib.cpp* in resources folder in the *IS* repository.

 This part of the example shows the full process to create a *Types Library*.
-The source file is going to be named "*typeatypeb.cpp*".
+The source file is going to be named :class:`typeatypeb.cpp`.

-Firstly it needs to include all needed headers to use *Fast-RTPS Dynamic Types*.
+Firstly it needs to include all required headers to use *Fast-RTPS Dynamic Types*.

 .. literalinclude:: dynamic_case.cpp
     :language: cpp